James Baines (draper): Life

 Baines was born at Berkenhead Farm in Nether Wyresdale, Lancashire, in 1648.
-He moved to Poulton-le-Fylde to become a woollendraper.
+He moved to Poulton-le-Fylde to become a woollen-draper.
 His shop was located at the corner of today's Blackpool Old Road and Queen's Square, overlooking the town's Market Place.

-He bought land in Lancashire on which to have built three schools.
-Baines School in Poulton-le-Fylde, Baines Endowed Primary School in Thornton and Baines Endowed Primary School in Marton are still in operation today.
+He bought land in Lancashire on which three schools were built.
+Baines School in Poulton-le-Fylde, Baines Endowed Primary School in Thornton and Baines Endowed Primary School in Marton are still in operation.

-On 9 January 2017, the tricentenary of Baines's death, children from the Marton school buried a time capsule on the approximate location of the first Baines school.
+On 9 January 2017, the tricentenary of Baines's death, children from the Marton school buried a time capsule at the approximate location of the first Baines school.

 Death

 Baines died in 1717, aged 68.
 He was buried in Marton.